yalicee/oct-2022-fun-pairing-katas/README.md

 2. Run `npm install` to get necessary testing dependencies
 3. In your katas folder you will find a `*.js` file for each problem that needs solving.
 Write your solution code here.
 4. Each kata also has `*.spec.js` file associated with it, in the spec folder.
 Write tests for your code here!
 Uncomment the first line to access the functions you have written.
-5. A few of the functions can be tested using the Batman dataset in the data folder.
-Require this into necessary test files using relative paths to the data, just like the code files are required.
-6. Run `npm test` to run every test in your `spec` folder.
+5. Run `npm test` to run every test in your `spec` folder.
 Whenever you get one or two done, swap your pair roles!
-7. Below is a suggested order in which to do the katas, but it isn't compulsory to follow it.
+6. Below is a suggested order in which to do the katas, but it isn't compulsory to follow it.
 Feel free to pick one you like the sound of too!

 - alternateCase
 - orderVeg